Jennifix/data-pokemon/README.md

 - Bootstrap was used to create the layout of the page.

-- Sass was used to
+- Sass was used to create styles more efficiently.

 ## Testing

-I asked a couple of friends who are working as developers to try out the website and check out the code to find errors
+I asked a couple of friends try out the website and check out the code to find errors.
+They clicked around on all the buttons and everything worked.

+I've also done my own testing and ran the code on https://jshint.com/

 ## Deployment